Sensory Language: Writing a Five Senses Poem

 - Read aloud An Island Grows by Lola M. Shaefer.

-- As you are reading, stop to pause and notice the words being used (descriptive, sensory language).
+- As you are reading, pause and note descriptive, sensory words that are being used.

 - Explain how some words are also pronounced to sound like the sound they make like: pop, fizz, clink, etc. This is called something special: Onomatopoeia.